 Aspiration's Board of Directors is comprised of individuals with a long history of engagement in the nonprofit technology assistance sector, and deep knowledge and experience in innovative work within the field of nonprofit technology.

-Steve Wright is Vice President, Poverty Insights at the Grameen Foundation.
-Steve has worked for more than 15 years at the intersection of technology and education.
-Before joining Grameen Foundation in August 2010, he served for a number of years as the Director of Innovation and Technology at Salesforce.com Foundation.
+Steve Wright is a Computer Science Teacher at Oakland Technical High School, and has worked for more than 20 years at the intersection of technology and education.
+He previously served as Interim CEO of EARN.org, and prior to that was Vice President, Poverty Tools and Insights at Grameen Foundation.
+Before joining Grameen, he served for a number of years as the Director of Innovation and Technology at Salesforce.com Foundation.
 While there, he established himself as a thought leader in the social metrics space through extensive experience working with organizations such as the Acumen Fund, GIIN (Global Impact Investing Network) and members of ANDE (Aspen Network for Development Entrepreneurs).
 Steve also a long background as a high school administrator and classroom teacher, and started his career in the Peace Corps.
 In 1990, while teaching at Pasadena High School, he became interested in the role that electronic communications could play to promote and facilitate interactions between students in underserved communities and the rest of the world.
 Today, Steve’s work concentrates on helping microfinance institutions and other development organizations measure and manage their social performance using the Progress out of Poverty Index.

-Jack Aponte is a worker-owner at Palante Technology Cooperative, a NYC-based coop that helps progressive community organizations and other nonprofits move forward with the help of technology.
-Jack specializes in planning and building Drupal websites, open source software, social media and other Internet communications, and training and documentation.
-Jack is an erstwhile blogger, formerly at AngryBrownButch and Feministe and currently at jackalop.es.
-Jack is involved in organizing & movements around social, digital and media justice and in queer, trans, and people of color communities.
+Jack Aponte is a worker-owner at Palante Technology Cooperative, which helps progressive community organizations and other nonprofits move forward with the help of technology.
+Jack specializes in planning, building and maintaining open source websites, organizational digital security, and training and documentation.
+Jack is a writer whose work can be found at jackaponte.com.
+They are involved in activism and organizing in movements for social justice and liberation in queer, trans, and people of color communities.

-We are grateful for the service of past board members and include them here to acknowledge their service and contributions to Aspiration.
+We are grateful for the service of past board members and include them here to acknowledge their leadership and contributions to Aspiration.